Understanding Nonprofit Endowment: All You Need to Know

 1. Develop a business plan

-Business plans help a nonprofit layout the organization’s financial goals and how they can meet them.
+Business plans help a nonprofit lay out the organization’s financial goals and how they can meet them.
 It also provides a blueprint of how to run the organization, addresses the feasibility of your organization and fundraising model, and helps plan for the nonprofit’s income.

-Once you have a better idea of your organization’s economic realities, you can see where an endowment can fit and explain its usefulness to the larger population.
+Once you have a better idea of your organization’s economic realities, you can see where an endowment fund can fit and explain its usefulness to the larger population.

 2. Convince your board